 As discussed in Section 5.3.3 (Explosive Stressors) and Section 5.4 (Mitigation Areas to be Implemented), the Navy will implement mitigation to avoid impacts from explosives on marine mammals and sea turtles (wherever activities occur) and on seafloor resources (within mitigation areas throughout the Study Area).
 Some biological resources can be indicators of potential marine mammal or sea turtle presence because marine mammals or sea turtles have been known to seek shelter in, feed on, or feed among them.
 For example, young sea turtles have been known to hide from predators and eat the algae associated with floating concentrations of Sargassum.
 For applicable explosive activities, if floating vegetation is observed prior to the initial start of an activity, the activity will either be relocated to an area where floating vegetation is not observed in concentrations, or the initial start of the activity will be halted until the mitigation zone is clear of the floating vegetation concentrations (there is no requirement to halt activities if vegetation floats into the mitigation zone after activities commence).
-One example of a mitigation designed for marine mammals and sea turtles that will consequently also help avoid potential impacts on vegetation is a requirement for the Navy to avoid commencing detonations within 600 yd. around an explosive sonobuoy if floating vegetation is observed.
-One example of a mitigation for seafloor resources is that the Navy will not conduct explosive mine countermeasure and neutralization activities within a specified distance of shallow-water coral reefs, precious coral beds, live hard bottom habitat, artificial reefs, and shipwrecks.
-The mitigation for seafloor resources will consequently also help avoid potential impacts on vegetation that occurs in these areas.
+One example of a mitigation designed for marine mammals and sea turtles that will consequently also help avoid potential impacts on vegetation is a requirement for the Navy to avoid commencing detonations within 600 yd. of an explosive sonobuoy if floating vegetation is observed.
+A prime example of mitigation activities within 350 yd. of submerged aquatic vegetation, shallow-water coral reefs, live hard bottom, artificial reefs, and shipwrecks except in designated locations, where these resources will be avoided to the maximum extent practicable (Table 5.4-1).
+The mitigation for seafloor resources areas.

-The overlap of seagrass with this stressor does not include ESA-listed Johnson's seagrass (Figure 3.3-1), although explosives would be used for testing activities in the Key West Range Complex under Alternative 1 (Tables 3.0-26 and 3.0-27).
+The overlap of seagrass with this stressor does not include ESA-listed Johnson's seagrass (Figure 3.3-1), although explosives would be used for testing activities in the Key West Range Complex under Alternative 1 (Table 3.0-28).

 Pursuant to the ESA, the use of explosives during testing activities as described under Alternative 1 would have no effect on Johnson's seagrass or its designated critical habitat.
-The Navy will consult with the NMFS, as required by Section 7(a)(2) of the ESA in that regard.